markjprice/cs10dotnet6/errata.md

 ## Page 18 - Writing code using Visual Studio 2022

 In Step 3, the project template name has been changed from **Console Application** to **Console App** in the final release of Visual Studio 2022.

+## Page 20 - Compiling and running code using Visual Studio

+In Step 1, I say, "In Visual Studio, navigate to Debug | Start Without Debugging."

+I do not explain why it is best to start without debugging, or that the alternative is to start a project with the Visual Studio 2022 debugger attached.
+Some developers get into a bad habit of always starting their projects with the debugger attached.

+Always start your Visual Studio 2022 projects *without debugging* unless you are *actually debugging*.
+This is for two good reasons.
+First, starting a project with the debugger attached is much slower, and second, it prevents that copy of Visual Studio from starting another project at the same time.
+If you start a project *without* the debugger attached then you can use that single copy of Visual Studio to start as many projects as you need.
+This is useful when a solution is composed of multiple projects like web services, websites, and client apps.

+If you start a project with the debugger attached then you must start another copy of Visual Studio if you want to run another project at the same time.

 ## Page 25 - Writing code using Visual Studio Code